logJustin/cpapAPP/README.md

 **Problem:** Users of CPAP machines without a wifi integration are unable to easily access their therapy data.

 **Solution:** This web application empowers persons diagnosed with Obstructive Sleep Apnea to monitor their therapy without needing to physically visit a doctor, sleep clinic, or medical supply store.

 Providing a range of short and long-term data, users can observe and detect trends within their therapy: increases in pressure, the Apnea-Hypopnea Indexes (AHI), and duration of therapy.
 Using Chart.js, their data is presented in an easy to interpret format.
-Additionaly, raw data is presented in a table format.
+Additionally, raw data is presented in a table format.
 Finally, patients can read and update when the components of their CPAP machines are replaced.

 <p align="right">(<a href="#cpap-app">back to top</a>)</p>